-Sunday School teacher convicted of murdering husband over porn habit
+Sunday school teacher convicted of murdering husband over porn habit

 “I did,” Hill responded.

-Hill was originally charged with capital murder, but was found guilty of second-degree murder, and sentenced to 16 years in prison.
+Hill was originally charged with capital murder, but was found guilty of second-degree murder.